 Caution should be applied when considering solid organ transplantation from donors who have had live vaccination in the last 4 weeks.
 It is recommended to discuss risk and mitigation with an infectious diseases physician.
 Duration since donor vaccination (>2 weeks likely to have lower risk of transmission) and possible risk mitigation are factors to consider.
 Administration of VZIG and/or antivirals should be considered for organ recipients (particularly who are not immune to VZV) of a donor vaccinated recently with varicella vaccine or zostavax.
-NHIG should be considered for organ recipients (particularly who are not immune to MZR) of a donor vaccinated recently with varicella vaccine or rubella) of a donor recently vaccinated with MMR.
+NHIG should be considered for organ recipients (particularly who are not immune to measles, mumps or rubella) of a donor recently vaccinated with MMR.
 Anti-mycobacterial agents may be considered for organ recipients of a donor recently vaccinated with BCG.